Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: The 2D Boussinesq--Peregrine system and reduced models

 Taking the $\xi$-derivative of (\ref{nearlyKP}) and substituting the $Y$-derivative of (\ref{KPlo2}) gives the KPII equation for surface waves

-The slow time variable $T$ is more commonly used for the KPII equation and in the later sections makes comparisons to the 2D Boussinesq solutions simpler.
-For the KdV$\theta$ and cKdV equation the $R$ variable is used to compare to (\ref{A}) whose coefficients for the case of surface waves in a homogeneous fluid with no shear flow reduce to those of (\ref{Bouss_KdVT}) and (\ref{Bouss_cKdV}), respectively, for the choices of the general and singular solution.
+The slow time variable $T$ is more commonly used for the KPII equation and in the later sections makes comparisons to the solutions of the 2D Boussinesq--Peregrine equations simpler. { For the KdV$\theta$ and cKdV equation the $R$-variable version could be more natural (see, for example, the discussion concerning the cKdV equation in \citealt{STCK}), but the slow time $T = \epsilon t$ version is easily recovered by the change of variables $(R, \xi, \theta) \to (T, \xi, \theta)$.}